 - Orthopedic Problems

-Bouncing between the two work settings, I rarely had a day without a starving client struggling with an eating disorder; or without a client who weighed more than 250 lbs—who may also have been struggling with an eating disorder.
-As the numbers on the scale were increasing, so was the volume of the diatribe against the body.
+Bouncing between the two work settings, on most days I had at least one client starving and struggling with an eating disorder and one who weighed more than 250 lbs—who may also have been struggling with an eating disorder.
+As the numbers on the scale were both decreasing and increasing, so was the volume of the diatribe against the body.
 Both were distressing to witness–as was considering young, diseased gall bladders.

 My contention is that young children who are exposed to processed foods, do not develop the ability to appreciate the more distinct and varied flavorings of more natural foods—especially those of the plant kingdom.
 Therefore, these more healthful foods are not incorporated into their food vocabularies.
 These young children grow into big kids and young adults, quickly accumulating the years that their bodies are exposed to altered, nutrient and enzyme-deficient foods.